MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-azure-cli.md

 }
 ```

-In particular, re-keying output is useful when working with the `table` output format.
-This allows you to customize the header names for columns and make the data even easier to inspect visually.
+When displaying information in the `table` output format, dictionary display is especially useful.
+This allows for setting your own column headers, making output even easier to read.
 For more information on output formats, see [Output formats for Azure CLI 2.0 commands](/cli/azure/format-output-azure-cli).

 > [!NOTE]
 > Certain keys are filtered out and not printed in the table view.
-These are `id`, `type`, and `etag`.
-If you need to see these, you can use JMESPath multiselect to change the key name and avoid filtering.
+These keys are `id`, `type`, and `etag`.
+If you need to see this information, you can change the key name and avoid filtering.
 >
 > ```azurecli
 > az vm show -g QueryDemo -n TestVM --query "{objectID:id}" -o table